Japanese Aralia (Fatsia japonica) Care Indoor, Propagation and common Problems

 Light Requirements

 Paperplant is very tolerant and will tolerate lower light conditions but it will grow more slowly.
+It is considered as one of the best large low light plants for the living room.

 Temperature and Humidity

 Fatsia japonica Plant has no need for high humidity.
-Average room humidity is ideal for this plant though it can withstand dry air.
+Average room humidity of 50-55% is ideal for this plant though it can withstand dry air.
 Mist the leaves frequently and clean them by damp-wiping with a soft cloth.

 Potting Mix